 All units must pass HQS inspection prior to the approval of a lease and at least once every 24 months during the term of the contract, and at other times as needed, to determine that the unit meets HQS.
-Effective July 1, 2014, PHAs may establish a policy for performing unit inspections biennially rather than annually.
-This policy could apply to some or all assisted units.
-PHAs still have the option to inspect every unit annually.
-See Section 8-II.
-G for further details.

 HUD also requires the PHA to determine that rents for units under the HCV program are reasonable when compared to comparable unassisted units in the market area.